Conspiracy: A Complex and Often Misunderstood Crime in Oklahoma

 One of the most serious kinds of conspiracy involves the injuring or killing of people in public places, buildings and schools.
 If the conspirators’ plan is to bomb a building in Oklahoma or commit another crime against the peace of the state by two or more people who live outside of Oklahoma, the crime is chargeable as a felony and is punishable by up to 10 years in prison.
 Okla.
 Stat. tit.
 21 § 422

-Any conspiracy against the state of Oklahoma — such as any offense against a county, school district or city — is a felony punishable by a fine of up to $25,000 and/or a prison term of up to 10 years.
+Any conspiracy against the state of Oklahoma — such as any offense against a county, school district or city — is a felony punishable by a fine of up to $25,000, a prison term of up to 10 years, or both.
 Okla.
 Stat. tit.
 21 § 424

 Proof Can Be Complex

 In order to secure a conviction of conspiracy, the prosecution must prove every element of the crime.
-If any element is not proved, there is no conviction.
+If any element is not proven, there is no conviction.

 This must be an overt act, not the conspiracy itself.
 And the act must be substantial and must further the commission of the underlying crime.
 Okla.
 Stat. tit.
 21 § 423